 Brian focuses his practice on commercial litigation.
-He represents businesses in various industries and has defended his clients against claims alleging breach of contract and business torts.
-Brian has experience successfully litigating claims involving personal injury and property damage.
-He also represents businesses, including a Fortune 500 company, with responding to data security breaches.
+He represents businesses in various industries and has successfully litigated and resolved claims involving breach of contract, business torts, statutory violations, personal injury, and property damage.

 Brian represents BIPA class action defendants in large BIPA class actions involving restaurant point of sale systems and voice recognition systems.
 He has experience in the BIPA context drafting answers and affirmative defenses, written discovery, and discovery motion practice.
 He is currently litigating one of the few, individually filed BIPA matters that seeks per scan damages.